 - Launch the uninstaller and select the malicious program from the list of apps, extensions or remains.
 In the right section of the window, the uninstaller will display all the related supporting files (logs, cache, user data, binaries, .pkg, executable and so on).

-- Click the Uninstall or Remove button.
+- Click the Remove button.
 The uninstaller will remove all these unnecessary files to the Trash.

 - Empty your Trash and reinstall your Mac.